tapis-project/pipelines-docs/source/user/index.rst

 Testing A Pipeline
 ==================
-A number of measures can be take to validate that a pipeline will run correctly before
+A number of measures can be take to validate that a pipeline will run correctly before using real cycles.

 Validate Configuration
 ----------------------